dbobrenko/async-deeprl/README.md

 To read TensorBoard logs, use:
 `tensorboard --logdir=path/to/logdir`

-# Pretrained models
+# Trained models

 **To use pretrained agent**, or change log folder, just use `--logdir` flag:
 ```
 python run_dqn.py --logdir path/to/checkpoint/folder/
 ```

 **Model, trained on SpaceInvaders,** over 80 millions of frames, can be downloaded from [here](https://drive.google.com/file/d/0By6rAKVSThTxRGYwRWlfM09MZTg/view).

 # Evaluation
-To evaluate pretrained agent, use:
+To evaluate trained agent, use:
 ```
 python run_dqn.py --eval --eval_dir folder/for/evaluation/write --logdir path/to/checkpoint/folder/
 ```